GiocomoLab/Sosa_et_al_2024/notebooks/Fig2_Ext2_identifyRewardRelative.md

 ## Inspect cells by remapping type

-PLEASE READ A BRIEF NOTE ABOUT CELL CLASSIFICATION:
+PLEASE READ A NOTE ABOUT CELL CLASSIFICATION:

 Note that the order of operations in the study was to characterize remapping  \
 agnostic of whether cells were "reward-relative", and then investigate the  \